msiebert1/kaepora/docs/getting_started.rst

     python build_kaepora.py

-Once you have completed one of the steps you should be ready to interact with the database.
+Once you have completed one of these steps you should be ready to interact with the database.